MilestoneSystemsInc/PowerShellSamples/Getting-Started/01-Common-Errors.md

     + FullyQualifiedErrorId : NoMatchFoundForCriteria,Microsoft.PowerShell.PackageManagement.Cmdlets.InstallPackage
 ```

-The issue is not that the module name was wrong or it couldn''t be found on PSGallery.
-The issue is PowerShell couldn''t *connect* to [https://www.powershellgallery.com](https://www.powershellgallery.com) because PSGallery requires an HTTPS connection using at least TLS 1.2, and older versions of PowerShellGet still use an older version of TLS or SSL.
+The issue is not that the module name was wrong or it couldn't be found on PSGallery.
+The issue is PowerShell couldn't *connect* to [https://www.powershellgallery.com](https://www.powershellgallery.com) because PSGallery requires an HTTPS connection using at least TLS 1.2, and older versions of PowerShellGet still use an older version of TLS or SSL.

 ### Solution